If you fulfill the requirements for being an active student your SU will be paid out as usual while on exchange.

 How you are supported

 You may receive support when it comes to covering the tuition fee and the application fee.
-The lowest rate is 43.900 DKK and the highest is 91.400 DKK for a year's studies (60 ECTS, 2021 rates).
+The highest rate is 50.000 DKK (30 ECTS) and the highest rate is 100.000 DKK for a year's studies (60 ECTS, 2024 rates).
 The rate for your studies is decided by ITU and depends on the cost of a corresponding programme or course in Denmark.
 This means that you will receive a higher udlandsstipendium for courses within the natural sciences and a lower for courses within humanities.

 Find this information by following this link